jblang/supermon64/README.md

 binary produced by assembling `supermon64.asm` and `relocator.asm` and then combining them using `build.py` is identical to the original binary `supermon64.prg` provided in the archive.

-I also converted the usage instructions from a PETSCII file I found in the archive to the Markdown you see below.
+I  converted the usage instructions from a PETSCII file in the archive to the Markdown below.
 Lastly, I researched and documented the history of the code that you are reading now.

 ## Usage Instructions